mstephen19/nanolith/README.md

 ## Managing concurrency

-To keep things safe and efficient, Nanolith automatically manages the creation of workers with a single instance of the internal `Pool` class.
-The `pool` has a queue with a maximum size that is enqueued into any time you [run a task](#running-a-task) or [launch a service](#launching-a-service) to prevent too many workers from running at once.
+To keep things safe and efficient, Nanolith automatically manages the creation of task and service workers with a single instance of the internal `Pool` class.
+The `pool` has a queue with a maximum size, and is enqueued into any time you [run a task](#running-a-task) or [launch a service](#launching-a-service).
+It has been implemented to prevent too many workers from running at once.
+This basically means that if, for example, the pool's concurrency is configured to 12 and you are running 12 services but then try to launch another one, that service will wait for one of the already running services to shut down before launching.

 > **Tip:** By default, workers are added to the back of the queue; however, it is possible to mark a worker "cut in line" by marking it as `priority` in the options [for calling a task](#configuring-a-task) or [for launching a service](#configuring-a-service).